Robo3D/User-Manuals/docs/source/web-interface/index.rst

 There will be a graphic explaining what octoprint does and call out features:

-Upload files (both stl and gcode)
-Slice files with onboard slicing
-Start and stop a print
-View layers of the model from a selected gcode move motors preheat nozzle and build plate on board camera
+on board camera
 Set timelapse from the on board cameras manage plugins
 Update software
-z offset
 view terminal of commands
-View history of printer
-View statistics of printer
-monitor
-  temperature
-  print time left
-  gcode commands

 Overview
 ---------------